 RA Job Description

-The resident advisor (RA) a premier leadership position on campus that is vital to creating an environment in the residential community that students feel connected, respected, secure and develop both personally as well as intellectually.
-This is achieved through a focus on building relationships with each resident through enduring conversations and a faithful and regular presence on their floors and in their buildings.
+The resident advisor (RA) a premier leadership position on campus that is vital to an environment in the residential community that students feel connected, respected, secure and develop both personally as well as intellectually.
+This is achieved through a focus on building a sense of community through establishing relationships with each resident through enduring conversations and a faithful and regular presence on their floors and in their buildings, hosting floor/hall events/programs and helping students make connections on campus.

 Bluffton University Student Life Division’s Mission Statement